edfvr/rock_paper_scissors/README.md

         else if cpu = scissors, cpu wins
     - if player = scissors and cpu = paper, player wins else if cpu = rock, cpu wins
+6. Loop game, asking user if to continue after every round